SkafteNicki/dtu_mlops/s7_scalable_applications/M20_distributed_training.md

    3. Why is it necessary to call `dist.barrier()` before passing a batch into the model?

-   4. What does the different enviroment variables does in the `.sh` file
+   4. What does the different environment variables do in the `.sh` file

+2. Try to benchmark the runs using 1 and 2 GPus

-2. The last exercise have hopefully convinced you that it can be quite the trouble writing distributed training applications yourself.
-   Luckly for us, `Pytorch-lightning` can take care of this for us such that we do not have to care about the specific details.
+3. The first exercise have hopefully convinced you that it can be quite the trouble writing distributed training applications yourself.
+Luckily for us, `Pytorch-lightning` can take care of this for us such that we do not have to care about the specific details.
 To get your model training on multiple GPUs you need to change two arguments in the trainer: the `accelerator` flag and the `gpus` flag.
 In addition to this, you can read through this [guide](https://pytorch-lightning.readthedocs.io/en/latest/advanced/multi_gpu.html) about any additional steps you may need to do (for many of you, it should just work).
 Try running your model on multiple GPUs.

 3. Try benchmarking your training using 1 and 2 gpus e.g. try running a couple of epochs and measure how long time it takes.
 How much of a speedup can you actually get?
 Why can you not get a speedup of 2?

 3. (Optional) Calling `self.log` by default will only log the result from process 1.
 Try chaning the `sync_dist` flag to accumulate the values across devices.

 ### Sharded